pontus-lnu/letschat/README.md

 `docker run --name letschat -e POSTGRES_PASSWORD=019bf39f5ba6bc62505e983a2bc006fe -p 5432:5432 -d postgres`

+Letschat expects Postgres to be listening on port 5432.

 ### Environmental variables

 We expect 3 environmental variables to be set for database connection to work: